 God’s speech is the effect He produces in the soul.

 Since this flame is a flame of divine life, it wounds the soul with the tenderness of God’s life, and it wounds and stirs it so deeply as to make it dissolve in love.
-What the bride affirmed in the Canticle is fulfilled in the soul.
-She was so moved that her soul melted, and thus she says: “As soon as He spoke my soul melted”.

 And this is what happens, in an indescribable way, at the time this flame of love rises up within the soul.
 The divine substance absorbs the soul in itself with its divine flame.